Vagina: Sexual stimulation

-Nerve endings in the vagina can provide pleasurable sensations when the vagina is stimulated during sexual activity.
+Nerve endings in the vagina can provide pleasurable sensations when they are stimulated during sexual activity.
 Women may derive pleasure from one part of the vagina, or from a feeling of closeness and fullness during vaginal penetration.
 Because the vagina is not rich in nerve endings, women often do not receive sufficient sexual stimulation, or orgasm, solely from vaginal penetration.
 Although the literature commonly cites a greater concentration of nerve endings and therefore greater sensitivity near the vaginal entrance (the outer one-third or lower third), some scientific examinations of vaginal wall innervation indicate no single area with a greater density of nerve endings.
 Other research indicates that only some women have a greater density of nerve endings in the anterior vaginal wall.
 Because of the fewer nerve endings in the vagina, childbirth pain is significantly more tolerable.

 Pleasure can be derived from the vagina in a variety of ways.
 In addition to penile penetration, pleasure can come from masturbation, fingering, or specific sex positions (such as the missionary position or the spoons sex position).
 Heterosexual couples may engage in fingering as a form of foreplay to incite sexual arousal or as an accompanying act, or as a type of birth control, or to preserve virginity.
 Less commonly, they may use non penile-vaginal sexual acts as a primary means of sexual pleasure.
 In contrast, lesbians and other women who have sex with women commonly engage in fingering as a main form of sexual activity.
 Some women and couples use sex toys, such as a vibrator or dildo, for vaginal pleasure.

 Most women require direct stimulation of the clitoris to orgasm.
 The clitoris plays a part in vaginal stimulation.
 It is a sex organ of multiplanar structure containing an abundance of nerve endings, with a broad attachment to the pubic arch and extensive supporting tissue to the labia.
 Research indicates that it forms a tissue cluster with the vagina.
 This tissue is perhaps more extensive in some women than in others, which may contribute to orgasms experienced vaginally.